geocarlos/javafxhelperscripts/README.md

 #### | Please note that these scripts are for Linux will not work on Windows |

+*These scripts may be helpful just to test small things, when you don't want to set up a Maven or Gradle project.
+For a project, you may set it up with Maven or Gradlle.
+I prefer Maven :)*

 JDK 10 was the last to be shipped with JavaFX included.
 Whereas it is not so hard to include it with JDK 11 or 12 when using an IDE, such as Intellij IDEA, it is kind of challenging if, like me, you prefer to use something lighter, such as Visual Studio Code.

 This set of script may help you build and run JavaFX apps using JDK 11 or 12.